KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 JPMorganChase Plano celebrated Texas Independence Day with line dancing, painting classes, Texas trivia, and a photo op with a real Texas longhorn.

 ![](2025-recap-images/me-and-a-texas-longhorn.jpeg)
 Me with a Texas longhorn!
+I had to sign a waiver, but this longhorn was a sweetheart, lol.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>